apache/apisix/docs/en/latest/plugins/elasticsearch-logger.md

 This Plugin supports using batch processors to aggregate and process entries (logs/data) in a batch.
 This avoids the need for frequently submitting the data.
 The batch processor submits data every `5` seconds or when the data in the queue reaches `1000`.
 See [Batch Processor](../batch-processor.md#configuration) for more information or setting your custom configuration.

 ## Enabling the Plugin

-If multiple endpoints are configured, they will be written randomly.

 ### Full configuration